 For instance, Johannes Gutenberg developed the printing press.
 So now we had a bunch of things to read.
 This revealed – for the first time – that a lot of people were farsighted.
 This meant there was now a huge market for eyeglasses.
 This meant a lot more people went into the business of making lenses.
 This means that when the lens market was saturated, they started doing other stuff with lenses, like inventing microscopes and telescopes.

-Think about that: in a weird way, we owe almost ALL of biology and physics to the printing press.
+Think about that: in a weird way, we owe almost all of biology and physics to the printing press, a couple of steps removed.
 That may be a leap, but it demonstrates the domino effect that inventions have.
 One leads to another which leads to another, etc.

 The book is full of these stories.
-Well worth the read.
+It’s well worth the read.

 - I have read this book.
 According to my records, I completed it on January 19, 2015.